valkey-io/valkey-doc/clients/ValkeyClients.md

 4. **PubSub State Restoration** - The ability to restore the state of Pub/Sub (publish/subscribe) channels after a client reconnects.
 This feature ensures that clients can continue receiving messages after disconnections or topology updates such as adding or removing shards, for both legacy Pub/Sub and sharded Pub/Sub.
 The client will automatically resubscribe the connections to the new node.
 The advantage is that the application code is simplified, and doesn’t have to take care of resubscribing to new nodes during reconnects.

 5. **Cluster Scan** - This feature ensures that the user experience and guarantees for scanning a cluster are identical to those for scanning a single node.
 The SCAN function operates as a cursor-based iterator.
 With each command, the server provides an updated cursor, which must be used as the cursor argument in subsequent calls.
 A complete iteration with SCAN retrieves all elements present in the collection from start to finish.
 If an element exists in the collection at the beginning and remains until the end of the iteration, SCAN will return it.
 Conversely, any element removed before the iteration begins and not re-added during the process will not be returned by SCAN.
 A client supporting this feature ensures the scan iterator remains valid even during failovers or cluster scaling (in or out) during the SCAN operation.
-This is achieved by storing metadata of the scanned slots and nodes within the GLIDE SCAN cursor and continuously updating the cluster topology.

 6. **Latency-Based Read from Replica** - This feature enables reading data from the nearest replica, i.e., the replica that offers the best latency.
 It supports complex deployments where replicas are distributed across various distances, including different geographical regions, to ensure data is read from the closest replica, thereby minimizing latency.